 Visa Page/Stamp

-Visas are obtained at a U.S. embassy or consulate abroad.
+Visa stamps are obtained at a U.S. embassy or consulate abroad.
 Visas cannot be obtained within the United States because it is an “entry” document only.

-Consular signed DS 2019
+Consular signed DS-2019

-An exchange visitor’s DS 2019 will be marked by the consular officer during the visa interview.
-It is important our office receives the consular signed version of your DS 2019.
+An exchange visitor’s DS-2019 will be marked by the consular officer during the visa interview.
+It is important our office receives the consular signed version of your DS-2019.

 Health Insurance